Difficulties endured, The immense reward

 On a woman, day on night, the imagined

 On the real.
-This is the origin of change.
+This is the

 Winter and spring, cold copulers, embrace